A Categorical Perspective on Braid Representations

 \section{Glossary}

-In the glossary below we have the following notations (some explained further later in the paper): \\ If $\catC$ is a category then $\catC^\circ$ is the opposite category. \\ If $\catC$ is a strict monoidal category then $\catC^{\otimes\circ}$ is the {\em monoidal} opposite category. \\ If $\catC$ is a category and $k$ a commutative ring, then $k\catC$ is the $k$-linearisation of $\catC$.
+Here we use the following notations (explained further later in the paper): \\ If $\catC$ is a category then $\catC^\circ$ is the opposite category. \\ If $\catC$ is a strict monoidal category then $\catC^{\otimes\circ}$ is the {\em monoidal} opposite category. \\ If $\catC$ is a category and $k$ a commutative ring, then $k\catC$ is the $k$-linearisation of $\catC$.

 [2]{$#1$ & #2 \\ }